 However, after I ran a NovaBench test, it was pretty evident that when it comes to 3D performance, the FirePro is going to be much better in comparison:

 Is this important?
 Well, with both Lightroom and Photoshop now supporting GPU acceleration, you would want to be running a video card that can handle GPU acceleration well.
-If you have an older Mac with a slow video card, you might be better off turning GPU acceleration off.
+If you have an older Mac with a slow video card, it might be a good idea to turn GPU acceleration off, as it can hurt the overall responsiveness of applications.
 But on newer and faster machines, especially with Retina screens, you will be better off with GPU acceleration enabled.
-On my iMac, it has been a mixed bag.
-For some actions in the Develop module, GPU acceleration certainly brings benefits, but for other actions like Spot Healing, GPU acceleration noticeably slows things down.
+I would recommend to test both and see which works better and smoother.
+Keep in mind that not everything is GPU-accelerated in Photoshop and Lightroom – only certain tasks are.
+In Lightroom, for example, sliders and tools like gradient filters are GPU-accelerated, whereas the adjustment brush and spot healing are not.
+On my iMac, GPU acceleration has been a mixed bag, so I ended up disabling it.

 1.3) Storage and Configuration Changes